sensoworks/docs/docs/edge-and-fog/fog/fog-installation-on-premise.md

 Now you are ready to run the Sensoworks Fog gateway.

 The Sensoworks Fog gateway comes pre-packaged with a simple demo service, that monitors a simulated sensor.
-Follow this [**getting started guide**](./fog-getting-started-guide.md).
+Follow this [**Quickstart guide**](./fog-quickstart-guide.md).

 ## Dockerized standalone